-Based on the outline above, the Inclusive Employment Hub serves two types of clients:
+The Inclusive Employment Hub serves two types of clients:

-- 1. Persons with disabilities including those who have a long time impairment and those who have a newly acquired impairment, as well as - 2.
+- 1. Persons with disabilities including those who have a long-term impairment and those who have a newly acquired impairment, as well as - 2.
 Employers in Cambodia.

-Even if persons with disabilities have sufficient educational qualifications, they unusually have fewer social contacts than their non-disabled peers and are likely to have a more limited life experience.
-As a result they won't really know much about what careers are available for them or how to get into them.
-In addition to this services to support their employment like accessible transportation required traveling to employment or training are not accessible or not available.
+Even if persons with disabilities have sufficient educational qualifications, they usually have fewer social contacts than their non-disabled peers and are likely to have a more limited life experience.
+As a result, they won't really know much about what careers are available for them or how to get into them.
+In addition to these services to support their employment like accessible transportation required traveling to employment or training are not accessible or not available.
 And finally, they themselves may lack self-confidence as well as life skills and may not be ready for a workplace mentality.